Rikemannen/obsidian-sync/Journal/October 03 2025.md

 My voice will probably be fucked tmrw lol
 I kinda wanna show people the journal...
 It would be fun, i think..
 Oh and thinking of what, i forgot.
+During Swedish i sat with niva and those ofc, and somehow we came on the topic of males getting pregnant, and Jenny just could not see how a trans male could get a child.
+Anyways yea idk why i added this.
+Also they told me there that is look good with my hair on the my middle of my head to.
+Idk.
+Probably?
 Anyways fun day, Laserdome tmrw ima sleep.